AIGODLIKE/ComfyUI-BlenderAI-node/README.md

 ### Link

-Select a node, then hold `D` and drag cursor to another node's center, you can link all available widgets between them
+Select a node, then hold `D` and drag the cursor to another node's center, you can link all available widgets between them

 ![image](https://github.com/DorotaLuna/ComfyUI-BlenderAI-node/assets/122320001/eae1061a-c4f5-4f0c-becf-501176a7aaa2)

 ### Search Widgets

-By press `R` when the cursor is nearby a widget, there will be a pie menu to display all nodes that has this widget
+By pressing `R` when the cursor is near a widget, a pie menu will display all nodes that have this widget

 ![image](https://github.com/DorotaLuna/ComfyUI-BlenderAI-node/assets/122320001/2dcffa51-a261-4e22-9692-00863e4faa33)

 ### Mask Link

-Hold `F` and drag cursor to a mask node, it will automatically create a camera to genarate mask from scene
+Hold `F` and drag the cursor to a mask node, it will automatically create a camera to genarate mask from the scene

 ![image](https://github.com/DorotaLuna/ComfyUI-BlenderAI-node/assets/122320001/d97805e5-4f54-4e1a-9fe0-0b98192baab9)